scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 Increasing the batch size :math:`B_k` will reduce the number of model updates while not requiring more FLOPs or gradient computations – both empirically :cite:`smith2017` and theoretically :cite:`sievert2021improving`.
-At first, fewer model updates seems like an internal benefit: for a single machine, the number of FLOPs controls the time required for training.
+Typically, the number of FLOPs controls the training time because it's performed on a single machine/worker, so at first, fewer model updates seems like an internal benefit that doesn't affect training time.

 .. latex::